tschanzer/nsw-topo-split/README.md

 unit of the Department of Customer Service NSW)*,  reproduced under the terms of the Creative Commons Attribution 4.0 license.

-## Dependencies
-- `pypdf`

-## Installation
-1. Clone the repository
-2. Navigate to the repository directory and install using `pip install .`

 ## Usage
 ```
 usage: python -m nsw_topo_split [-h] [-o OUT] [-s SIZE] [-p]